Table of Contents

 Breathing Rate:

-- Healthy human breathes 12-16 times per minute.
+- A healthy adult breathes 12–16 times per minute.

-- Spirometer: Device used to estimate air volume in breathing and assess lung function.
+- Spirometer: Device used to measure respiratory volumes and capacities and to assess lung function.

 Respiratory Volumes and Capacities